LaudemPax/deepmind-bazel-docker-image/README.md

 ```

 This command will:
-1. mount the current directory (as in ${PWD}) as a volume onto the /build folder in the container
+1. mount the current directory (as in ${PWD}) as a volume onto the /build folder in the container.
-2. change the working directory to that folder
+2. change the working directory to that folder.
 3. run the image with the bazel run command.

 ## Docker Hub